chrisloewer/carter-land/pages/01.home/_intro/_text/content.md

 ### Featured Property

-A gorgeous 3,606 acre timber investment in Bowie County.
+A gorgeous 535 acre ranch home in Panola County.
 View [properties](/land) for more information.